rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 We need to create a group in GitLab as <TEAM_NAME>.
 Click "Create a group" on the screen:
 ![gitlab-initial-login](images/gitlab-initial-login.png)

-2. Put your <TEAM_NAME> as the group name, select **Internal** for Visibility level, and hit Create group.
+2. Put your TEAM_NAME (`<TEAM_NAME>`) as the group name, select **Internal** for Visibility level, and hit Create group.
 This is so we can easily share code and view other teams' activity.
 ![gitlab-create-group](images/gitlab-create-group.png)

-3. Now lets create the git repository that we are going to use for <span style="color:purple;" >GIT</span>Ops purposes The `tech-exercise` will serve as a mono-repo holding both our tooling configuration and the application definitions.
-Hit `Create a project` button on the left hand side
+3. Now lets create the git repository that we are going to use for <span style="color:purple;" >GIT</span>Ops purposes.
+The `tech-exercise` will serve as a mono-repo holding both our tooling configuration and the application definitions and some other stuff.
+In the real world, you may want to separate these into different repos!
+Anyways, hit `New project` button on the right hand side
 ![gitlab-new-project](images/gitlab-new-project.png)

 4. On the new view, use `tech-exercise` as Project Name, select **Internal** for Visibility level, then hit Create project.
 Make sure the project is in the group you created previously and not the username's.
 ![gitlab-new-project](images/gitlab-new-project-2.png)

-5. Back in your CodeReady Workspace, open a terminal if you have not got one open.
-Let's push our code to the GitLab server
+5. Let's push our code to the GitLab server.
+Back in your CodeReady Workspace, open a terminal if you have not got one open.
 ```bash
 cd /projects/tech-exercise
 ```